-The League office will work directly with the three Regions to correct errors in the bank reconciliation process.
-Region Secretaries are expected to complete accurate monthly bank reconciliations.
-We will continue to work with Region Secretaries to insure accurate bank records are maintained.
+The League office will continue to work with the two Regions to correct errors in the bank reconciliation process.
+Region secretaries are expected to complete accurate monthly bank reconciliations.
+We will continue to work with region secretaries to insure accurate bank records are maintained.